julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

     :align: center

-As a conclusion, all the requirements are met using |Supvisors| and without any impact on the application to be supervised. |Supvisors| brings automatic behavior and gain over application control and status.
+As a conclusion, all the requirements are met using |Supvisors| and without any impact on the application to be supervised. |Supvisors| improves application control and status.

 Example